-In recent years, there has been growing competition among multinational corporations looking to get into the railway business in foreign countries.
-In this intensely competitive environment, Hitachi was awarded a contract for manufacturing trains for the new Intercity Express Programme (IEP), which has become the largest rolling stock contract in railway history in the U.K.* Hitachi has already completed development for the trains and is making rapid progress towards the start of operations.
+Competition for high-speed railway business abroad has been growing among multinational corporations.
+In 2005 Hitachi became the first Japanese company to manufacture trains for the U.K., the birthplace of railways.
+In 2012, in recognition of this track record, Hitachi was awarded an official contract for the Intercity Express Programme (IEP), the largest scale rolling stock contract in railway history in the U.K.*1 Hitachi has already completed development on the trains and is making rapid progress toward initial operations.

 Railway systems have been attracting renewed interest as important infrastructure for society, and new large-scale railway projects have started in many areas of the world.
 One of the main reasons for this is that rail transportation has less impact on the environment than other forms of transit.
 People are also re-discovering the unique benefits of railways, which can efficiently move large numbers of people and quantities of goods.
 In the U.K., the birthplace of railways, construction of the country's first separate railway system for high-speed train service began in 1998.
 Requirements for the system included superior environmental performance, safety and comfort.
 The U.K. chose to work with Hitachi.

 Hitachi's railway business includes manufacturing rolling stock, providing various systems for the management of railway operations and electrical power as well as information services.
 In 2005, Hitachi was awarded a contract for manufacturing a fleet of 29 Class 395 trains, including a total of 174 train cars.
 The Class 395 high-speed trains can run on both existing tracks and on the new 109-km-long, high-speed track, named High Speed 1, which connects London to the Channel Tunnel.